 In order to provide free services, we do not staff a receptionist.
 Sending a text or leaving voicemail provides a record of your request and allows us to respond as soon as possible.
 If the voicemail greeting states the mailbox is full (this is an error with the system) please text your message or email us at [email protected] so we know the voicemail box is no longer working.

 Prairie Land do not archive casefiles for request.
 All document requests and questions about filings are made through court.
 Letters regarding case determinations are only ever sent to the presiding Judge.

+Referrals to mediation are not compelled to agree in mediation, only to attend.
 Court-referred mediation is still voluntary and still free with Prairie Land.
 The heightened emotional stress of parenting conflict and hectic work schedules may trigger frustration and anger.
 Berating the scheduler via phone or mediator in person is the fastest way to being denied this free service.
 Please be patient as our volunteers schedule appointments to meet with a mediator.

 WHAT IS MEDIATION?